The November Man: Plot

 Fedorov arrives in Belgrade for an energy conference.
 Fournier meets Simpson at his apartment where Alexa attacks them and kills him; but Fournier escapes.
 Devereaux infiltrates the CIA site where Hanley is being held; and Hanley claims Weinstein aided Fedorov and reveals that Fournier is actually Filipova.
 Mason also discovers the real Fournier died years ago and Filipova stole her identity.
 Filipova, disguised as a prostitute, goes to Fedorov's hotel room.
 It is revealed that during the war as a teenager, Filipova's family was murdered in front of her by Fedorov, who then held her captive as a sex slave for two years.
 She surprises Fedorov but is unable to kill him as he attacks her; Devereaux ascends the stairs in the Hotel, shoots the bodyguards, and saves her.

 Devereaux interrogates Fedorov, demanding to know the name of the CIA operative involved in the operation.
 Fedorov, filmed by Filipova's phone, admits it was Hanley, not Weinstein; and Filipova confirms it.
 Mason arrives at the hotel but Devereaux and Filipova escape after he knocks out Mason and leaves him Fedorov's recorded confession.
-However, when Mason and Celia, his CIA partner, attempt to present the evidence Weinstein, they realize that he has been replaced by Hanley.
+However, when Mason and Celia, his CIA partner, attempt to present the evidence to Weinstein, they realize that he has been replaced by Hanley.

 Devereaux calls his and Ulanova's daughter, Lucy; Hanley answers the phone, having kidnapped her.
 Devereaux convinces Filipova to wait for him at a train station.
 There, she goes to a public computer to write her story regarding Fedorov.
 Devereaux meets with Hanley and Mason, lying that Filipova is waiting at a bus station.
 Mason is tasked by Hanley to recover her.
-Alexa finds Filipova at the station, but she escapes and knocks Alexa unconscious before finishing the expose and sending it to the press.
+Alexa finds Filipova at the station, but she escapes and knocks Alexa unconscious before finishing the exposé and sending it to the press.
 Hanley reveals his intention to blackmail Fedorov after he becomes the President, forcing Russia to join NATO against the Middle-East.
 Celia finds the kidnappers' location and informs Mason, who rescues Lucy instead.
 He returns and helps Devereaux kill Hanley's men and subdue Hanley.
 Devereaux reunites with Lucy and together they find Filipova, whereupon all three leave on the train.
 Later, Filipova testifies at the International Criminal Court against Fedorov, annulling his candidacy.
-Fedorov is later shot in the head by an unknown sniper on his yacht.
+Fedorov is then shot in the head by an unknown sniper on his yacht.